thelindat/nui_doorlock/README.md

 * Persistent door states!
 Door states are saved when the resource stops, then loaded back up on start.
 States.json will auto-generate if the file does not exist.
-When adding new doors to the config, you should delete states.json so a new one can be made.

 * Config for both Community MRPD and gabz_MRPD
 Just choose which config file to use and rename if using gabz.